devanshmody/Research_Methodology_COMP-5112/README.md

    * ```
      res_model = load_model("/content/drive/MyDrive/Audiofiles/emotion-recognition.hdf5")
      ```
-* So once the path information is given correctly its time to run the functions, run all the fuctions in the same sequence given in my colab file.
+* So once the path information is given correctly its time to run the functions, run all the fuctions in the same sequence given in my colab file 1130532_ResearchMethodology_Project_Final.ipynb.
 * If one dosent want to train the model just test the model then they can use the model file "emotion-recognition.hdf5", change the paths in test_realtime()
 function and they can test the model.
    * Following path needs to be changed: